Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_fov_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_fov_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_fov_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_fov_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_fov_scale_ - Default: 1.5 - Scale of the FOV increase.\
 _randomat_fov_scale_ironsight_ - Default: 1.0 - Scale of the FOV increase when ironsighted.